 COVID-19 has finally introduced the era of ‘digital first‘.
 The world is moving beyond channels and so are customer expectations, as they expect digital comfort, connectivity, and efficiency from all retailers.
+This new digital reality can be descirbed as ‘Holistic Commerce’.
 While many merchants flogged to digital marketplaces amidst the crises, these immediate solutions only served as a temporary fix to stay in business.
 A major overhaul of their commerce infrastructure is required in the long run.
 This digital make-over will be characterized by two guiding principles:

 A tale of two mindsets